dr1408/nethunter_ap/README.md

 Nethunter AP

-This eviltwin script lets you run a fake access point portal with handshake verification using a virtually created wlan2 on Kali Nethunter.
-You only need one external adapter for deauthing the original network. this script assume your external adapter is wlan1 and fake ap will run on wlan2.
+This eviltwin script lets you run a fake access point portal with handshake verification using a virtually created AP on Kali Nethunter.
+You only need one external adapter for deauthing the original network.

 Dependencies